BoulderDS/value-of-medical-notes/README.md

 ```

 ## 2. Preprocessing MIMIC-III
-First, you need to download MIMIC-III dataset as csv files into your machine.
+First, you need to download [MIMIC-III](https://mimic.physionet.org/gettingstarted/access/) dataset as csv files to your machine.
 Then change env variables in `scripts.mimic3preprocess.sh` for preprocessing.
 ```
 export NUM_WORKER=32 # number of threads for multithreading